 Another of my favorites is when someone is selling a house and they want to buy a new one without selling theirs first.
 They figure it will sell quickly, they are not worried, and if they are in a competitive real estate marketplace making an offer contingent on the sale of your current home makes your offer unattractive.
 So they try and tell me the house they are currently living in is about to become a rental property, and they even have signed lease.
 I see their large house with a $3,800/month mortgage suddenly get rented for $4500.
 Imagine that, just enough to cover the mortgage, and show a little profit!
 But then the underwriter gets on Craigslist, sees that homes in this area are renting for $2900 at the most, they suddenly wonders if they are looking at a fake lease!

 I recently had a business owner who did not want to submit 2 years of tax returns for their business, and also did not want to show their personal tax returns.
 They said they get a salary from the corporation, so they only want to submit W2’s and a pay stub.
 And I say that if you own over 25% of a corporation the Fannie Mae & Freddie Mac rules ask the borrower to submit the most recent tax returns (for personal and business returns) going back 2 years, as well as a Profit & Loss statement for the current year.
 Too much paperwork says “busy borrower”.
 I ask them to get online, Google themselves, and tell me what they see.
-I did this recently, and the first entry they saw was a link to the “Team Members” section of their company’s website, which showed them as the founder and current owner.
-I asked how long they thought it would take for the underwriter to find that.
-They sent the tax returns.
+Recently I asked a client to do this, and the first entry they saw was a link to the “Team Members” section of their company’s website.
+This showed them as the founder and current owner.
+After asking how long they thought it would take for the underwriter to find that, they sent the tax returns.